Battle of Køge Bay (1677): Aftermath

 The battle was a decisive victory for Denmark and an embarrassing defeat for Sweden.
 At the price of only about 100 dead, 275 wounded and no ships lost, the Danish fleet had inflicted over 3,000 Swedish casualties.
 The Swedes lost six large warships, an armed merchant, a large frigate, two fireships and a bojort.
 The defeat of the Swedish fleet also gave Denmark-Norway control of the Baltic sea, and thereby the inner supply lines of the Swedish Empire.
 The combined Dano-Dutch fleet, now under Tromp, was ordered to "burn and defile, plunder, kill or abduct the people", with the intention of luring Swedish troops away from Scania and thus relieve the land-bound operations.
 To the displeasure of Tromp and Schepers, who considered such a method of warfare foreign and unworthy of a Dutchman.
 Although Öland and parts of the coast of Småland were devastated, King Charles XI did not move any forces from main front in Scania.
 During the remainder of the war, Denmark completely dominated at sea, even after the Netherlands made peace with Sweden in 1678.
 The Swedish fleet avoided further confrontations and could no longer maintain the line of communication with Swedish Pomerania; the last Swedish troops, on Rügen capitulated to Brandenburg in December 1678.

 Juel's order to turn into the Swedish line, cutting it in two, rather than going up parallel to it has been the subject of extensive discussion among military historians.
 During the 19th century, Danish and Norwegian naval historians interpreted it as a groundbreaking tactical innovation that had a major impact on tactical doctrine at the time.
 In their opinion, Juel had innovated the concept of "breaking the line" a century before it was used by Admiral George Rodney is his decisive victory against a French fleet in the Battle of the Saintes in 1782, during the American Revolutionary War.
-More recent historians have questioned previous conclusions of Juel's maneuvers and pointed to the fact that contemporary sea officers were well aware of the advantages of breaking an opponents line, but had still not developed the degree of discipline, cohesion and organization required to allow the tactic to be applied consistently and reliably.
+More recent historians have questioned previous conclusions of Juel's maneuvers and pointed to the fact that contemporary sea officers were well aware of the advantages of breaking an opponent's line, but had still not developed the degree of discipline, cohesion and organization required to allow the tactic to be applied consistently and reliably.